 What Compensation Could You Claim?

 Now we’ve explained how to sue a business, this section looks at how compensation in personal injury claims is calculated.
-Compensation settlements for personal injury claims can be made up of two different heads of claim.
-These are:
+Compensation can be made up of 2 heads of claim:

-- Special damages: financial losses associated with the injuries you have sustained could be reimbursed under this head of claim.
+- Special damages: Financial losses associated with the injuries you have sustained.

-The persons responsible for calculating the potential value of your claim can refer to your independent medical assessment in conjunction with relevant figures from the Judicial College Guidelines (JCG).
-This document, published by the Judicial College, details guideline award brackets for a multitude of different injuries.
-We have taken some of these brackets for use in our table.
+The persons responsible for calculating the potential value of your general damages may refer to your independent medical assessment in conjunction with the Judicial College Guidelines (JCG).
+This document, published by the Judicial College, details guideline compensation brackets for a multitude of injuries.
+We have used a selection of these brackets for our table.

 Compensation Table

-This table has been included as guidance only.
-The top entry is not from the JCG.
+This table has been included as guidance only, and the top entry is not from the JCG.

 Type of Injury | Severity | Guideline Amount |